 On the other hand, someone with an underactive Pitta lacks warmth and luster in the body, no desire to finish a task, a dull outlook on life, disinterest in work, and a weak digestive system.

 Cooling Down the Pitta Fire

 Eat meals at the same time every day for optimal digestion, and don’t skip meals.
-Try to mindfully focus on each bite!
+Try to focus on each bite mindfully!
 Avoid overly heating, spicy foods, refrain from multitasking while eating, and take a big breath after each meal.

 Go for long strolls in the moonlight, pick fresh flowers for your office, and spend time in nature.
 Before bed and in the morning, massage coconut oil on your body.

-Overall, the Pitta dosha is imperative to be lit up in order to create that drive and fiery passion we all need to get things done.
-However, it is important for Pittas (and non Pittas) to take a step back, a deep breath, relish in the present moment, and reflect on all of their hard work.
+Overall, the Pitta dosha stirs up to create that drive and fiery passion.
+We all need to get things done.
+However, it is essential for Pittas and non-Pittas) to take a step back, a deep breath, relish in the present moment and reflect on all of their hard work.
 It is easy to get caught up in competition, but remember to stay mindful, grateful, and have some fun!